anir-tubi/tubi-roku/README.md

 $ make ROKU_PROFILE=test install
 ```

 2\.
-Prepare for releases
+Prepare for submission release.
-- Create a new branch (based off of master), commit changes, and create a Pull Request
-- Once the PR has been approved, create a new branch based off of master and call it “[MAJOR_RELEASE]_[MINOR_RELEASE]_branch”: i.e. 2_9_branch.
-The release number should be 2 builds greater than the current release.
-(We increment 2 versions because 1 version is for QA and if nothing goes wrong, then the other time is for a production release.)
+- Create a new branch based off of master and call it “[MAJOR_RELEASE]_[MINOR_RELEASE]_branch”: i.e. `2_9_branch`.

-- Create a new `new_images_since_x_y` file where x and y are the major and minor build numbers
+- Create a new `new_images_since_x_y` file where x and y are the major and minor build numbers: i.e. `new_images_since_2_9`

 - Update the Makefile with the new `new_images_since_x_y` path (3 instances should be updated)
-- Create a new hotpatch for the new version (ie. 2.9.brs)
+- Create a new hotpatch for the new version: ie. `2.9.brs`

 - Move any necessary logic from the previous version's hotpatch to the new version's hotpatch

-  - Ensure you have 3 comment sections in the hotpatch file
+  - Ensure you have 2 comment sections in the hotpatch file
     - "always present"

-    - "experiments that will be deleted if no longer needed"
-    - "temporary changes that can be assumed (unless noted) can be deleted"
+    - "temporary changes that can be can be deleted unless noted otherwise"

 - Update version numbers in `config/build.yml`

   - Increment `minor_version`

   - set `build_version` to `1`

+- Update the value of hotPatchUrl in `./config/staging.yml` to reflect the new build version.

+- Make a new PR of the `x_y_branch` against master.
+Once the PR has been merged _DO NOT_ delete the `x_y_branch`, as this will remain the source of truth for what is in production.

 3\.
+Create a staging channel for the minor build
+- Run `make ROKU_PROFILE=staging install`

+- Navigate to the `/build` directory, and note the `tubi_x_y_z.pkg file`, you will be creating a private Roku channel with this file.

+- Create a new image to serve as the staging channel launch icon.
+	- Using GIMP or Photoshop or other image editor, modify the `channel-store/channel-store-poster-540x405.png` with some text to identify it as the x_y staging channel.

+	- Save the modified image as `channel-store/channel-store-poster-staging-540x405.png`, overwriting the old staging channel launch icon.

+- In a browser, navigate to [https://developer.roku.com/developer-channels/channels](https://developer.roku.com/developer-channels/channels), sign in, and follow the process to create a new private channel.

+	- Upload the `build/tubi_x_y_z.pkg` file.

+	- Name the channel `Staging x_y`.

+	- Upload `channel-store/channel-store-poster-staging-540x405.png` as the "Channel Poster".

+4\.
 Deploy to staging

 * Before deploying to staging, ensure you have the AWS CLI tool installed.
 If you have not done that yet, then do that now,
 [https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)

-* Navigate to your `.aws` directory.
+* Navigate to your `.aws` directory (typically found at `~/.aws`)

 * In the `config` file set the `AWS_DEFAULT_REGION `.